 I am currently a PhD Scholar in Computer Science (HCI/AI/NLP) at the Human-Computer Interaction Institute at Carnegie Mellon University.

-I study the design of digital economies and online markets for work, health, financial credit and government services.
-I do this by applying the tools of applied microeconomics (in particular, labor economics), machine learning, NLP, and computational social sciences to study market factors that impact the economic opportunities people have.
+I study how to design online communities and platforms for communication, data science, social assistance, work, financial and government services.
+I do this by applying the tools of applied microeconomics (in particular, labor economics), machine learning, NLP, and computational social sciences to study the economic, policy and human factors that impact the opportunities people have.

 I have graduate-level training in economics & econometrics, and a B.A. in Social Thought & Political Economy from the University of Massachusetts Amherst.

-I am a member of the working group on Data Economies & Governance for Mechanism Design for Social Good.
+I am a member of the working group on Data Economies & Governance for Mechanism Design for Social Good (MD4SG).
 I previously co-organized the group with Swathi Sadagopan and George Obaido (2019-2020).
 Before, I co-organized the Online Labor Markets (OLM) group with Manish Ragahavan (2018-2019).

 My co-conspirators in research include: Jeff Bigham (CMU), Shamika Goddard (Colorado), Rediet Abebe (Berkeley), George Obaido (Witwatersrand), Carolyn Rose (CMU), Casey Fiesler (Colorado), Rediet Abebe (Berkeley), George Obaido (Witwatersrand), Elena Glassman (Harvard), Kehinde Aruleba (Witwatersrand), Abeba Birhane (UCD), Dr. Six Silberman (Organise UK), Motahhare Eslami (CMU), Dr. Araba Sey (RIA Africa), and many stellar undergraduate students who I learn from and who inspire my reasons for doing a PhD.

 I examine how software, algorithms and mechanisms (these include information or means of communication) allocate resources and economic opportunities among people.
 My interest is to understand if outcomes are equitable at the systems or societal level.